hlaueriksson/conductofcode.io/_posts/2016-05-30-automocked-base-class-for-nunit-tests.md

 My favorite framework for testing is [Machine.Specifications](https://github.com/machine/machine.specifications) in combination with [Machine.Fakes](https://github.com/machine/machine.fakes) for automocking support.

-At work we use:
+At work, we use:

 * [NUnit](http://www.nunit.org/)
 * [Moq](https://github.com/moq/moq4)

-Ok, so let's create a base class that works with those conditions...
+Okay, so let's create a base class that works with those conditions...

 For inspiration, let's look at the [Machine.Fakes](https://github.com/machine/machine.fakes#withsubjecttsubject) `WithSubject` base class: